Announcement Icon

 Understanding Portugal's Golden Visa residency by investment program in 2025.

-The Portugal Golden Visa program, officially known as the Residence Permit for Investment Activity (ARI), is a residency-by-investment scheme designed to attract foreign capital to Portugal.
+The Portugal Golden Visa programme, officially known as the Residence Permit for Investment Activity (ARI), is a residency-by-investment scheme designed to attract foreign capital to Portugal.
 It offers a pathway to permanent residency and, eventually, citizenship.

-One of the key advantages of the Golden Visa is the pathway to permanent residency or citizenship within just five years.
-With a minimum investment of €250,000—one of the lowest thresholds in Europe—applicants can qualify for residency without needing to relocate to Portugal.
-Simply staying in the country for an average of seven days per year is enough to maintain the permit.
+One of the key advantages of the Golden Visa residency by investment is a residency visa pathway to permanent dual-citizenship after five years in Portugal/EU as well as your country of origin.
+With a minimum investment of €500,000 in an alternative investment fund approved for Golden Visa—applicants can qualify for residency and only stay in the country for an average of seven days per year to maintain the permit.

 After five years, residents may apply for Portuguese citizenship, one of the fastest timelines in Europe.
 As a Portuguese citizen, you gain visa-free access to 191 countries, significantly expanding travel freedom.
+The ultimate aim for most Golden Visa investors is to secure freedom of movement throughout the 29 European Schengen region countries and dual-citizenship for your family and qualifying dependants.

 Benefits of the Portugal Golden Visa

-- Visa-free travel within the Schengen Area: Enjoy unrestricted movement across Europe.
+• Visa-free travel within the Schengen Area: Enjoy unrestricted movement across Europe.

-- Path to citizenship: After five years of residency, you can apply for Portuguese citizenship.
+• Path to citizenship: After five years of residency, you can apply for Portuguese citizenship.

 Note: The Golden Visa will only bring tax responsibilities if you spend more than 183 days a year in Portugal.

-Portugal Golden Visa Changes – What’s New in 2024?
+Portugal Golden Visa Changes – What’s New in 2025?

-- Capital transfers of €1,500,000 or more.
+• Capital transfers of €1,500,000 or more.

-- Purchase of real estate properties.
+• Purchase of real estate properties.

-- Investments in funds directly or indirectly linked to real estate.
+• Investments in funds directly or indirectly linked to real estate.

-- Job creation: Creating at least 10 full-time jobs in Portugal.
+• Job creation: Creating at least 10 full-time jobs in Portugal.

-- Scientific research: Capital transfers of €500,000 or more for investment in research activities at public or private scientific research institutions.
+• Scientific research: Capital transfers of €500,000 or more for investment in research activities at public or private scientific research institutions.

-- Business creation: Investment of €500,000 or more to establish a commercial company within Portugal, with the obligation of creating five permanent jobs.
+• Business creation: Investment of €500,000 or more to establish a commercial company within Portugal, with the obligation of creating five permanent jobs.

-Fund Investment Profiles
+Golden Visa Investment Fund Investment Profiles

 Investors can choose from a variety of fund opportunities based on risk tolerance: